coder12git/Vibes/README.md

 - Express and Node.JS - For building the backend of our web application
 - MongoDB - For Database
 - WebRTC and Socket.IO - Integrated to enable real-time voice room features, allowing seamless communication between the (backend) server and the (frontend) client.
+- Vercel - For deploying frontend
+- Render - For deploying backend server

 <div align='center'>